 Enjoy live music each weekend under the Colonial Oak at The Colonial Quarter.
 The stage area is nestled in a collection of replica buildings of St. Augustine’s 17th Century Spanish and 18th Century British rule, and a restored 1740 colonial home, the De Mes-Sanchez House.

 Visitors to St. Augustine, such as Flagler’s distinguished guests, sometimes golfed on the lawn of the Castillo.
-Tour the grounds of the 17th century Spanish fort, imagining its elegant use in the Gilded Age as a tourism destination for America’s Elite.
+After your visit to the Lightner Museum, tour the grounds of the 17th century Spanish fort, imagining its elegant use in the Gilded Age as a tourism destination for America’s Elite.

-The map below will help you plan your route through historic St. Augustine as you enjoy the sights, sounds, and flavors.
+The map below will help you plan your route through historic St. Augustine, from the Lightner Museum to local haunts, as you enjoy sights, sounds, and flavors around every corner.